Real-time Capable Learning-based Visual Tool Pose Correction via Differentiable Simulation

-The rendering loss is computed as the \acrfull{mse} between the soft mask rendered from the corrected configuration and the ground truth mask, summed over all pixels:
+The loss is computed as the \acrfull{mse} between the soft silhouette rendered from the corrected configuration and the ground truth mask, plus the absolute difference between their silhouette areas:

-This loss reflects the discrepancy between the corrected pose and the true pose, particularly the position of the tool shaft relative to the camera.
-While the loss decreases rapidly when the corrected prediction mask overlaps with the ground truth mask, it provides poor gradients when there is no overlap, which is common in many training samples.
+where loss terms reflect the pixel-wise discrepancy between the corrected and true poses, particularly their geometric alignment and scale with respect to the endoscopic view, respectively.
+While this loss provides informative gradients when the corrected mask overlaps with the ground truth mask, it provides sparse gradients when there is no overlap, which is common during the early stage of the training.